ppy/osu-wiki/news/2025/2025-06-19-capture-the-achievement-2.md

 ## How do I participate?

-Go to the [CTA website](https://cta.sheppsu.me/teams), login with osu, and hit the register button.
+Go to the [CTA website](https://cta.sheppsu.me/teams), login with osu!, and hit the register button.
 Once registered, you can create a team, join one, or be a free agent.

 If you pass screening, you'll be able to participate.